-- 1) All events must have a Driver's briefing which is compulsory to attend. - A fine of R1000-00 and a Yellow Card will be imposed by the Clerk of Course on any crew which does not attend the driver's briefing. - 3) A second offence under Yellow card conditions will result in a 5 minute time penalty being added to the total race time at the event of the second transgression. - 4) Late arrival for a Driver's Briefing will be considered as non-attendance.
+- i) All events must have a Driver's briefing which is compulsory to attend by all. - ii) A fine of R1 000,00 and a Yellow Card will be imposed by the Clerk of Course on any crew which does not attend the driver's briefing. - iii) A second offence under Yellow card conditions, will result in a five (5) minute time penalty being added to the total race time at the event of the second transgression. - iv) Late arrival for driver's briefing will be considered as non-attendance.